Learn more about technologies available to help support common classroom activities in a remote or blended teaching environment.

 Canvas allows you to create groups, which provide an area in Canvas for group members to share documents, post discussions, and communicate.
 This is a good option for asynchronous group work.

 Zoom supports breakout rooms, which create smaller meeting rooms within your main meeting.
 Students can share their screens, chat, and collaborate with other students in their breakout rooms.
+They can also make recordings!
 This is a good option if all group members are joining the class via Zoom, or if you can pair one in-classroom student with one remote student.